Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

-Commonly known as the ABC Islands, the three western most islands of the Caribbean’s Leeward Antilles – Aruba, Bonaire, and Curacao – are situated just off the Venezuelan coast.
+Situated just off the Venezuelan coast, the three westernmost islands of the Caribbean’s Leeward Antilles – Aruba, Bonaire, and Curacao – are commonly known as the ABC Islands.

 Because they conveniently fall south of the Caribbean’s hurricane belt, the islands are a popular tropical destination for visitors year-round.
 With little rainfall and an idyllic sunny climate, Aruba, Bonaire, and Curacao are some of the Caribbean’s best island destinations.